 Condition and context-The District's annual risk-assessment process did not include a district-wide IT security risk assessment over the District's IT resources, which include its systems, network, infrastructure, and data.
-Also, the District did not identify and classify sensitive information.
-Further, the District did not evaluate the impact disasters or other system interruptions could have on its critical IT resources and business operations.
+Also, the District did not adequately identify and classify sensitive information.